whitewater-guide/whitewater-guide/services/workers/README.md

 Develop in docker.
 Use `yarn start` to spin up docker container with live reloading (with [realize](https://github.com/oxequa/realize)).
-Use `yarn start --name="cli"` to start cli only and cut compilation time in half You can then use `requests.http` file to execute requests against web-server.
+You can then use `requests.http` files to execute requests against web-server.
 Or you can bash into container and work with console.
 **Important**: This dev environment uses inmemory db instead of redis/postgres pair